Spectraorder/spectraorder.github.io/_pages/about.md

 Hi!
 I am Yiming Chen. 👋

 I'm a Master's student in Computer Science at [Georgia Tech](https://www.gatech.edu/), specializing in Machine Learning.
-I am a member of the Hays Lab, where I'm fortunate to be advised by [Professor James Hays](https://faculty.cc.gatech.edu/~hays/).
+I am a member of the Hays Lab, where I'm fortunate to be advised by [Prof. James Hays](https://faculty.cc.gatech.edu/~hays/).

 My research interests lie at the intersection of computer vision and machine learning, with a focus on 3D scene understanding, generative modeling, and physical scene properties.